-Outputting text
+10 Outputting text

+You can output text, including special characters defined by yourself, using the PRINT statement.

+Print formatting

-Print formatting The PRINT statement provides a number of ways of formatting the printed output.
-Using print separators The items in a PRINT statement can be separated by a variety of different punctuation characters.
-Each of these characters affects the way in which the text is formatted: • Items separated by spaces are printed one after the other, with numbers right justified and strings left justified. • Items separated by semicolons are printed one after the other, with no spaces (numbers are left justified if there is a semicolon before the first number).
-Items separated by commas are tabulated into columns.
-Items separated by apostrophes are printed on separate lines.
-The following program demonstrates this: 10 PRINT "Hello " "Hello ", "Hello"' "What's all this?"
-Typing RUN produces the following output: Hello Hello Hello What's all this?
-Printing numbers Numbers are printed right justified in the print field, unless preceed by a semicolon, which causes them to be left justified.
+The PRINT statement provides a number of ways of formatting the printed output.

+Using print separators

+The items in a PRINT statement can be separated by a variety of different punctuation characters.
+Each of these characters affects the way in which the text is formatted:

+- Items separated by spaces are printed one after the other, with numbers right justified and strings left justified. - Items separated by semicolons are printed one after the other, with no spaces (numbers are left justified if there is a semicolon before the first number). - Items separated by commas are tabulated into columns. - Items separated by apostrophes are printed on separate lines.

+The following program demonstrates this:

+'''

+10 PRINT "Hello " "Hello ", "Hello"' "What's all this?"

+'''

+Typing RUN produces the following output:

+Hello Hello Hello Hello What's all this?

+Printing numbers

+Numbers are printed right justified in the print field, unless preceded by a semicolon, which causes them to be left justified.
 Print fields are discussed below.
-In the example below, the first number is right justified in the default field of ten characters; the second number is left justified because a semicolon comes before it: 10 A% = 4 20 PRINT 4;" ";A% Typing RUN produces (spaces are shown as .):
+In the example below, the first number is right justified in the default field of ten characters; the second number is left justified because a semicolon comes before it:

+10 A% = 4 20 PRINT 4;" ";A% Typing RUN produces (spaces are shown as .):

-Numbers are normally printed (displayed) as decimal values unless they are preceded by a ~, in which case they are given in hexadecimal notation (hexadecimal numbers are discussed in the chapter Bases):
+Numbers are normally printed (displayed) as decimal values unless they are preceded by a ~, in which case they are given in hexadecimal notation (hexadecimal numbers are discussed in the chapter entitled Bases on page 33):

+'''

-10 PRINT 10 20 PRINT &10 30 PRINT ~10 40 PRINT ~&10
+10 PRINT 10

+20 PRINT &10

+30 PRINT ~10

+40 PRINT ~&10

+'''